rlugojr/RepData_PeerAssessment1/PA1_template.md

 Although we can visually identify that the bins with the largest number of values are in the center of the graph, those 2 bins can account for up to 6,200 values so it is highly unlikely that we can guess the exact value at the center of the distribution.
 We can, however, determine the central value by calculating the measures of central tendency.

 The Mean and Median values are measures of central tendency and comparing the two would allow us to gauge the strength or weakness of the central tendency for this distribution.
-This being the latter case, the comparison of Mean and Median values would provide us with the size and direction of skew.
-As the skew increases, so does variablity in the data set and the chance of finding a valid center, preventing it from being a symmetrical distribution.
+This being the latter case, the comparison of Mean and Median values would provide us with the amount of variation or size and direction of skew.
+As the skew increases the histogram leans to one side or the other.
+This make finding a valid center difficult, perhaps preventing any adjustment to the data which could create the balance needed for a strong central tendency.
+This leads to choosing the best measure of central tendency between Mean, Median and Mode for the given application of the distribution (Discrete or Continuous, etc.)

 First, calculate the **Mean** value of **totalSteps**.